LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

     To fully deploy the bot, now you must [start the agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#start-a-bot-agent).

 ### Edit an agent connector
-You can edit an agent connector as long as it isn't running.
+You can edit an agent connector as long as 1) the agent connector isn't running, and 2) the specified bot agent is active in LiveEngage.

 **To edit an agent connector**